itstudentacc/protocol-implementation/client/README.md

 - Chat: Sends a private message to one or more specific clients.
 You will need to enter the nicknames of the recipients, and then the message text

 - Clients: lists all currently connected client, by nickname

+- /transfer: Sends a file to the server.
+You will need to enter the file name and the recipient's nickname (if sending privately)

+- Files: Lists all files uploaded to the server

 - Exit: Disconnects from the server and exits the program